numenta/nupic-legacy/README.md

 Complete set of python requirements are documented in [requirements.txt](/external/common/requirements.txt), compatible with [pip](http://www.pip-installer.org/en/latest/cookbook.html#requirements-files):

+### Installing Python Dependencies

     pip install -r external/common/requirements.txt

-_Note_: If using pip 1.5 or later:
+> _Note_: If using pip 1.5 or later:

     pip install --allow-all-external --allow-unverified PIL --allow-unverified psutil -r external/common/requirements.txt

-_Note_: If you get a "permission denied" error when using pip, you may add the --user flag to install to a location in your home directory, which should resolve any permissions issues.
+> _Note_: If you get a "permission denied" error when using pip, you may add the `--user` flag to install to a location in your home directory, which should resolve any permissions issues.
 Doing this, you may need to add this location to your PATH and PYTHONPATH.
-Alternatively, you can run pip with 'sudo'.
+Alternatively, you can run pip with `sudo`.

-## User instructions
+### Installing NuPIC

-If you want NuPIC only for your apps use it, cd into the NuPIC installation directory and run:
+Move into the NuPIC installation directory and run:

     python setup.py install

-_Note_: If you get a "permission denied" error when using this, you may add the --user flag to install to a location in your home directory, which should resolve any permissions issues.
+> _Note_: If you get a "permission denied" error when using this, you may add the `--user` flag to install to a location in your home directory, which should resolve any permissions issues.
 Doing this, you may need to add this location to your PATH and PYTHONPATH.
-Alternatively, you can run this with 'sudo'.
+Alternatively, you can run this with `sudo`.

 Once it is installed, you can import NuPIC library to your python script using: